Ecuador became a Party to the WHO Framework Convention on Tobacco Control on October 23, 2006.

 Tobacco Packaging and Labeling: Tobacco product packages must contain text and pictorial health warnings covering 60 percent of both the front and back of the pack.
 Other qualitative health information must occupy 70 percent of one side panel of tobacco product packages.
 Misleading packaging and labeling, including terms such as “light” and “low tar” and other signs, is prohibited.

 Roadmap to Tobacco Control Legislation: The Organic Law for the Regulation and Control of Tobacco is the primary law on tobacco control and governs prohibitions on smoking; tobacco advertising, promotion and sponsorship; and tobacco packaging and labeling.
 It repeals and replaces the Organic Law Amending the Organic Law of Consumer Protection, which previously governed many aspects of tobacco control.
 Regulation to the Tobacco Regulation and Control Act, No. 1047, was issued under the Organic Law for the Regulation and Control of Tobacco and implements provisions on smoke free environments and tobacco advertising, promotion and sponsorship.
 The Organic Law for the Regulation and Control of Tobacco was effective upon its date of publication in the official gazette, July 23, 2011; however, provisions regulating tobacco product packaging and labeling came into effect in July 2012.
 Ministry of Public Health Decision No. 407 on Approved Health Warnings establishes the first round of six health warnings for packs and other tobacco product packaging.
-Several decisions have been issued establishing subsequent rounds of pictorial health warnings: Decision No. 2853 (second round), Decision No. 4723 (third round), Decision No. 5239 (fourth round), and Decision No. 24 (fifth round).
+Several decisions have been issued establishing subsequent rounds of pictorial health warnings: Decision No. 2853 (second round), Decision No. 4723 (third round), Decision No. 5239 (fourth round), Decision No. 24 (fifth round), Decision No. 30-2017 (sixth round), and Decision No. 188-2018 (seventh round).
 The Ministry of Public Health has released a manual with each round specifying the contents of the health warnings and the health information on toxic constituents and emissions to assist with implementation.

 This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.